-- The file must specify one automatic undo tablespace datafile (undotbsn) and two redo log files (redon\1, redon\2) for each instance. - Specify at least two control files (control1, control2). - To use manual instead of automatic undo management, specify a single RBS tablespace datafile (rbs) instead of the automatic undo management tablespace data files. - Save the file and note the file name that you specified. - When you are configuring the oracle user's environment later in this chapter, set the DBCA\RAW\CONFIG environment variable to specify the full path to this file.
+- For a single-instance database, the file must specify one automatic undo tablespace data file (undotbs1), and at least two redo log files (redo1\1, redo1\2). - For a RAC database, the file must specify one automatic undo tablespace data file (undotbsn) and two redo log files (redon\1, redon\2) for each instance. - Specify at least two control files (control1, control2). - To use manual instead of automatic undo management, specify a single rollback segment tablespace data file (rbs) instead of the automatic undo management tablespace data files. - 5.
+Save the file, and note the file name that you specified. - 6.
+If you are using raw devices for database storage, then set the DBCA\RAW\ CONFIG environment variable to specify the full path to the raw device mapping file: